 Find a qualified lawyer

 If you’re not sure how to find an experienced attorney, do some research.
-Be sure to find someone who is knowledgeable about personal injury cases and more specifically with disfigurement cases.
+Be sure to find an injury attorney who is knowledgeable about personal injury cases and more specifically with disfigurement cases.

 Gather important documents

 If your attorney is going to build a strong case, he or she will need all the evidence you can give.
 You’ll want to make sure collect any and all police reports, medical information pertaining to your injury, and pictures from the accident scene.

 Agree on a settlement or file a lawsuit